Story Points Estimation

 - Averaging the points.
 The point is not to be 100% accurate but to be accurate enough to plan ahead of time.
 Averaging may lead to losing a valuable discussion.

 - Adjusting story point estimates during sprints.
-There is no need to adjust the story point estimate when start working on an issue.
+There is no need to adjust the story point estimate at the start of working on an issue.
 When the estimate is inaccurate, it is part of the final sprint velocity.
 It is not a big problem if estimations are sometimes off.

 - Applying story points to small tasks.

-- When the story pointing unfinished issues again.
-When you move an unfinished PBI to the next sprint, you do not need to re-estimate.
+- When you move an unfinished PBI to the next sprint, you do not need to re-estimate.
 The estimation can not be accurate but it is not a problem.
 The team will know all the necessary tasks to complete the issue.

 - When the story point estimation is adjusted just because a specific developer will work on it.
 Story pointing is done by the whole team.
 The team should get an agreement on how much work it represents and use this for planning.
 There is no need to adjust the story points because a specific person will do the work.

-- Conforming to the expert.
-Performing Planning poker, you face a risk that your team may conform to the obvious expert in the room.
+- Focusing on the expert.
+Performing Planning poker, you face a risk that your team may listen mostly to the obvious expert in the room.
 In order to resolve this, let the expert elaborate on the work and then have the rest of the team estimate without the expert.

 - When incorrectly story-pointed issues in the retrospective are not discussed.